luomengfanchen/Snake/README.md

 # Snake
-this is a simple snake game
+This is a simple snake game